tagion/tagion/docs/docs/protocols/wavefront.md

 The wavefront protocol is an initiate exchange exchange protocol, used for gossip in the tagion hashgraph.

-Node Alpha initiates a connections and sends it's initial height.
+Node Alpha initiates a connections and sends it's initial known heights.
-Node Beta sends the difference between height and it's own height.
+Node Beta sends the difference between heights Alpha and it's own known heights.
-Node Alpha sends the difference between calculated height Beta and it's own height.
+Node Alpha sends the difference between Betas calculated heights and it's own heights.

 The ideas and goals of the wavefront protocol are better described in the Tagion whitepaper.
 [tagion whitepaper](https://www.tagion.org/resources/tagion-whitepaper.pdf)*